That's me doing my thing! When I am not making art, I am hiking and when I am not hiking, well, you get the idea!

 When I was a kid, I enjoyed working on puzzles.
 These were the type with about 1000 pieces inside the box and a picture on the front showing the final image.
 Trying to find the right piece was a challenge but in the end, the picture eventually appeared and the puzzle was finished.

-That final image is inspired by spending as much time as possible outdoors observing the natural world.
+That final image is inspired by spending as much time as possible paying attention to my surroundings.
+What am I seeing or hearing?
+Did I learn something interesting or visit a place that had some meaning?
 The colors that I work with along with the shapes and lines all come from those observations.
+And although there isn't always a direct and literal interpretation of those experiences at work, they are the underpinnings for my pieces.
 Those observations get reinforced by a regular practice of writing and reflecting.
 What do I think and feel about what I saw or learned?
-Those acts of writing and reflection allow me to organize my thoughts and are important because translating something abstract, such as how I feel about the landscape, can be challenging.
+Those acts of writing and reflection allow me to organize my thoughts and are important because translating something abstract like an experience or feeling, can be challenging.
 And while this process helps me to order things, the expression of those ideas through geometric abstraction is key.
 Those shapes, lines, and colors are the physical manifestation of what I experienced.
 I find that geometric abstraction helps to overcome that challenge of expressing something intangible and turns it into something that can be worked with.

 What is Geometric Abstraction?: